ray-project/ray/doc/source/using-ray-with-tensorflow.rst

 Troubleshooting
 ---------------

-Note that `TensorFlowVariables` uses variable names to determine what variables get set when calling `set_weights`.
+Note that ``TensorFlowVariables`` uses variable names to determine what variables get set when calling ``set_weights``.
-One common issue when sharing weights between networks is that the setter and getter networks are both defined in same Tensorflow Graph.
+One common issue when sharing weights between networks is that the setter and getter networks are both defined in same Tensorflow graph.
 This occurs as Tensorflow appends an underscore and integer to the names of variables whose name is already taken in the graph.
-For example, if I had a class definiton `Network` with a `TensorFlowVariables` instance inside and ran the following code:
+For example, if I had a class definiton ``Network`` with a ``TensorFlowVariables`` instance inside and ran the following code:

 .. code-block:: python